 Most pastors love their kids deeply.
 They have dreams for them and hopes.
 They want the best for them and work to provide it.
 Like all of us, they are fallible.
 And when you add the (enormous) pressure of ministry to that fallibility, being a parent gets really difficult.
 I’ve reached out to several pastors to hear from them about their relationships with their kids.
 I’ve written a fair amount about being a PK from a PK’s perspective, but I think hearing from pastors is also helpful.
 It’s too easy to get jaded or lose perspective.
 Both sides of the story need to be told.
 Here is the second interview.

-Eric Geiger serves as one of the Vice Presidents at LifeWay Christian Resources, leading the Church Resources Division.
+Eric Geiger serves as one of the Vice Presidents at LifeWay Christian Resources.
 Eric received his doctorate in leadership and church ministry from Southern Seminary.
 He is also a teaching pastor and a frequent speaker and consultant on church mission and strategy.
 Eric authored or co-authored several books including Creature of the Word and the best selling church leadership book, Simple Church.
 Eric is married to Kaye, and they have two daughters: Eden and Evie.
 During his free time, Eric enjoys dating his wife, playing with his daughters, and playing basketball.

 What is your greatest hope for your children?

 Kaye and I talk about this frequently and our biggest desire for Eden and Evie is that they will love Jesus, that they will follow Him.
 Other things flow out of that desire – that they will find their worth and identity in Him, that they will live filled with joy, that they will make an impact on the world in their unique way, that they will marry godly men and raise great families, (unless they stay at home with me forever, which I am cool with too) and that their lives will point others to Him.
 But we believe all that flows out of their love for Christ.
 So we want that first and foremost.

 What is the greatest struggle you face in parenting as a pastor?